fuse-open/docs/articles/xcode-and-android-studio-integration/tutorial.md

 The `Fuse.Views` package allows you to take any UX UI component and export them as a native Library for iOS and Android.
 In this tutorial we will step by step look at how this is done.

-> **Note:** This is a premium feature, included with Fuse's [Professional and Custom plans](https://www.fusetools.com/plans).

 ## Step 0: Installing dependencies

-To integrate with Xcode and Android Studio make sure you have a Professional license, and that you have installed the Fuse.Views package using the following command in either terminal (on macOS) or cmd (on Windows):
+To integrate with Xcode and Android Studio make sure you have installed the Fuse.Views package using the following command in either terminal (on macOS) or cmd (on Windows):

 ```
 uno install Fuse.Views